Diamante-Smith/Active-Directory/README.md

 - Once you are there click on/ search Resource Groups and afterward click on create

-- For me, I named mine Active-Directory-Lab, and for the region, since I'm located in the Eastcoast East US 2 worked out for me
+- For me, I named mine Active-Directory-Lab, and for the region, since I'm located in the Eastcoast East US 2 worked out

 - Create the resource group once you receive the Validation passed green check mark